 Two: Three years ago, a young Muslim youth leader urged me to support him in adopting Christian families.
 He collaborated with Muslim communities and local churches and ended up adopting nearly 150 families over two Christmas seasons.

 Three: The vice president of a mosque sent an email to his congregation seeking volunteers to “visit area churches/Christian organizations before Christmas to deliver a gift basket and wish them happy holidays.”

 Four: A students writes over a dozen greeting cards to her Christian friends, every year, wishing them season’s greetings and a new year of health and wellness.
 Her dad gives gift cards to his employees.

-Imagine if an alien were to visit such a Christmas party, knowing the party was in the honor of a famous personality, would he be able to guess the attributes of that personality?
-Looking at a largely upper class crowd dressed in designer clothing, would he reckon Jesus as the liberator of the poor?
-Listening to the small talk would he fathom Jesus to be a great ethical teacher?
+Imagine if an alien were to visit such a Christmas party — knowing the party was in honor of a famous personality, would he be able to guess the attributes of that personality?
+Looking at a largely upper-class crowd dressed in designer clothing, would he reckon Jesus as the liberator of the poor?
+Listening to the small talk, would he fathom Jesus to be a great ethical teacher?
 Looking at a dinner table with 20 food choices for 10 people, would he believe Jesus urged his followers to feed the hungry?